General Project Grants for Community Engagement

 - An “Arts Walk” for downtown to coincide with local productions and a holiday celebration.

-- A concert featuring compositions by a New Hampshire composer or playwright of national significance accompanied by an open rehearsal and public discussion following the performance.
+- A concert featuring compositions by a New Hampshire composer or playwright accompanied by an open rehearsal and public discussion following the performance.

 - A creative writing enrichment camp for young people.